 Note: "kid pitch" refers both (1) to the young ages when kids can pitch to each other but stealing has modified rules, as well as (2) to older kids where full baseball rules apply.

 This disconnect occurs even at higher levels of youth baseball such as travel baseball.
 In travel ball, the kids' skill level is higher, so hitters are more likely to put the ball in play.
 For many travel coaches, they think this means you have to emphasize fielding more in practice.
 However, the 80-20 rule still applies.
 That is, 80% of what happens in a travel game is the pitcher-batter confrontation.
 So instead of coaches emphasizing fielding more in practices to combat hitters' ability to hit the ball, coaches should be emphasizing pitching more in practices to combat hitters' ability to hit the ball.
 If you can improve your team's pitching so that even when opposing hitters do put the ball in play, the batted balls are routine grounders, then you won't need to emphasize fielding in practice since travel kids should already know how to handle routine ground balls.
-(Note: that doesn't mean you don't practice fielding at all in practice; it just means you de-emphasize its priority in practice relative to pitching and hitting.)
+(Note: that doesn't mean you don't practice fielding at all in practice; it just means you de-emphasize its priority in practice relative to pitching, hitting and the catcher position.)

 How being aware of the 80/20 rule in youth baseball can radically transform your practices